Jiaming-Huang/GLP/README.md

 # GLP

 This repository contains the code and data for “Group Local Projection”.
-Feel free to contact me ([jiaming.huang@barcelonagse.eu](jiaming.huang@barcelonagse.eu) if you have any doubts on the codes.
+Feel free to contact me ([jiaming.huang@barcelonagse.eu](jiaming.huang@barcelonagse.eu)) if you have any doubts on implementing the codes.

 ## Replication

 For the simulation study, the results can be replicated using `SIM_KnownGroupNum.m` (Section 6.2), `SIM_UnknownGroupNum.m` (Section 6.3) and `SIM_NoTrueGroup.m` (Section 6.4).

 For the empirical application, `EMP_Main.m` gives the baseline results (individual LP-IV, panel LP-IV and the GLP). `EMP_FAVAR.m` shows the FAVAR results.
+They all take `EMP_data.mat` as input.

 The FAVAR application involves two additional folders: